Rested Kings get 29 points from Hield, defeat Magic 121-107

 Sacramento was playing for the first time since Friday after two games were canceled because of COVID-19 protocols with the Memphis Grizzlies.
 The Kings proved themselves to be rested and ready in taking apart the Magic for their second road victory of the season.

-The Kings led by 11 in the first period, by 17 before halftime and by as much as 22 in the third quarter of the wire-to-wire victory.
+The Kings led by 11 in the first period, by 17 before halftime and by as much as 22 in the second half of the wire-to-wire victory.
 The Magic never got closer than 10 in the second half in dropping to 4-5 at home this season.

+“We didn’t have great energy, I’d say, at either end of the floor,” Magic coach Steve Clifford said.
+“We have a good enough team to have a good season, but we need everybody every night.
+There’s not a lot of room for error and we can’t have five guys play well and four guys not or six and three.
+That’s not easy, but that’s the way it is.”

-Richaun Holmes had 20 points and 12 rebounds for his third double-double of the season.
-Marvin Bagley III recorded his sixth double-double with 16 points and 12 rebounds, while Harrison Barnes chipped in 21 points and 3 3s.
-De’Aaron Fox added 16 points, 10 assists and eight rebounds for Sacramento, which shot 48.9% from the floor and made 14 of 33 3-pointers.
+Harrison Barnes scored 21 points and made 3 3s for Sacramento, which shot 48.9% from the floor and made 14 of 33 3-pointers.
+Sacramento center Richaun Holmes had 20 points and 12 rebounds for his third double-double of the season, while Marvin Bagley III recorded his sixth double-double with 16 points and 12 rebounds.

 Hield’s dynamic shooting performance was the third time this season that he’s made at least six 3-pointers in a game.
 His 29 points points topped the 26 he had on Jan.
 13 in Portland — a game where he made eight 3s.
 He was 7 for 12 from behind the arc on Wednesday.